Custom level(s) for id's Doom

 - Tools and resources

 The PC versions have all game data contained in a single file, the WAD file.
 There are two types of WADs: PWADs and IWADs.
 IWADs are WAD of the original commercial games released for the Doom engine, such as Doom, Doom II, Hexen, and Heretic.
-PWADs are WADs made by hobbyists (and BotBrs here) that use graphics and sounds from an IWAD.
-The most used IWAD for custom Doom levels is Doom II's.
+PWADs are WADs made by hobbyists (and BotBrs here) that include their own maps/graphics/sounds that can be used alongisde or instead of those found in the IWAD.

 Doom on BotB

 Doom entries on BotB are generally single-player maps for either Doom or Doom II.
-WADs may also include custom music
+WADs may also include (unless stated otherwise in a bitpack) custom music

 How to Play